jaydcollins/azure-network-protocols/README.md

 - Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is using
-- Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working)
+- In the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity
-- Stop the ping activity
+- Stop the ping activity by typing 'Ctrl+c'

 Part 3 (Observe SSH Traffic)
-- Back in Wireshark, filter for SSH traffic only
+- In Wireshark, filter for SSH traffic only
 - From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address)
 - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark
 - Exit the SSH connection by typing ‘exit’ and pressing [Enter]